 Assessing Your Data’s Readiness

-Being a data-driven manufacturer is all the rage.
-We engage daily with global manufacturers looking to better use production data to predict machine failure, optimize processes, or increase output.
+We engage daily with global manufacturers looking to better use production and related data to predict machine failure, optimize processes, increase output or reduce energy consumption.

-Yet many of these manufacturing analytics projects stumble out of the gate.
+A majority of these manufacturing transformation projects stumble out of the gate because of a poor data foundation.
 Here’s why.

-At Sight Machine, we often begin a project by assessing a manufacturer’s data readiness to understand the level of effort required to render data useful for a particular use case, model, and analysis.
+At Sight Machine, we often begin a project by assessing a manufacturer’s data readiness to understand the level of effort required to render data useful for a particular use case, model, and/or analysis.

-We’ve found that performing a comprehensive data audit is the most crucial step for ensuring a project is successful.
-In fact, after this audit, we typically end up coaching manufacturers on rescoping project objectives, expectations, and timelines.
+We’ve found that performing a comprehensive data assessment is the most crucial step for ensuring a project is successful.
+In fact, after this assessment, we typically end up coaching manufacturers on rescoping project objectives, expectations, and timelines.

 In a previous blog, we provided an overview of the concepts of data readiness and fitness.
 Although data fitness can impact the scope of projects, we find that most manufacturers struggle with qualifying the readiness of data for use in manufacturing analytics applications.